Treetops Lodge & Estate

 Meet our specialists

-Call us on (858) 523-9000 to start planning your vacation to Treetops Lodge & Estate or take a look at our itineraries to Central North Island
+To start planning your vacation to Treetops Lodge & Estate

 Nestled amidst magnificent native forests and valleys, Treetops Lodge & Estate offers a uniquely New Zealand experience.
 The Lodge's elegant architectural style is derived from this country’s pioneering past and timber and stone finishes echo the beauty and simplicity of the great outdoors and the vast, private wonderland in which the lodge is so exclusively located.